tairesu/Assignment_Project_Tyrese_tyresec2/README.md

 ## A7 Updates

 I used Plotly JS to visualize two of my aggregations from A6.
-JS fetches the JSON data powering PlotlyJS from the `config_plotly` function-based view's JsonResponse . ([See `config_plotly` JsonResponse](https://raw.githubusercontent.com/tairesu/Assignment_Project_Tyrese_tyresec2/refs/heads/main/docs/assignment_screenshots/config_plotly_json_data.png))
+JS fetches the JSON data powering PlotlyJS from the `config_plotly` function-based view's JsonResponse .
+(See `config_plotly` JsonResponse below)

- I originally thought I'd visualize more than two aggregation, so I created a JS class called `Plot` that wraps around Plotly's `newPlot()` method and its 4 major parameters: target_elem (str), data (array), layout (obj), config (obj).
+ I originally thought I'd visualize more than two aggregations, so I created a JS class called `Plot` that wraps around Plotly's `newPlot()` method and its 4 major parameters: target_elem (str), data (array), layout (obj), config (obj).
 It enables my application to go from this:

  ![Plotly JSON seed data](https://raw.githubusercontent.com/tairesu/Assignment_Project_Tyrese_tyresec2/refs/heads/main/docs/assignment_screenshots/config_plotly_json_data.png)